VICEMedia/dynaflow/README.md

 ## new Dynaflow(*options*)

-Creates and returns a new DynamoDB client.
+Creates and returns a new client for DynamoDB.
 The given `options` are used directly by the [`aws-sdk`](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB.html#constructor-property).

 ### .createTable(*params*) -> promise